alexcatanet/Darts_Game/README.md

-## Darts Tracker App
+#  Darts Tracker App

    This Darts App project was developed within the scholarship program (Android Basics by Google).

-1. For the reason of convenience, I decided to present only some of the possible points to add, especially: 1, 5, 10 and 20 - the buttons add points on onClick.
+- For the reason of convenience, I decided to present only some of the possible points to add, especially: 1, 5, 10 and 20 - the buttons add points on onClick.

-2. The maximum number of points to be achieved is 180.
+-  The maximum number of points to be achieved is 180.
 In this case, in Java, I created the method with if/else 3 conditions which will prevent you from adding more than 180 points, and will pop up a toast message “You cannot obtain more than 180 points!”.
 But, instead will leave you to add a smaller value.
 (For ex: you have 176, you will not be able to add 5, 10, 20 because it exceeds 180, but you can still add 1)

-Also, once you get 180 points another toast message pop up: “180 points, Player 2 - You Win!” and the score resets.
+- Once you get 180 points another toast message pop up: “180 points, Player 2 - You Win!” and the score resets.

-3.  **The background image and scores are saved while turning the landscape mode.**
+- The background image and scores are saved while turning the landscape mode.

-4. As something new, I also added an icon of darts in action bar, placed in the drawable folder.
+- Added an icon of darts in action bar, placed in the drawable folder.

-The background image is set to all dimensions in mipmap folder (hdpi, ldpi, mdpi, xhdpi, xxhdpi, xxxhdpi) .
+- The background image is set to all dimensions in mipmap folder (hdpi, ldpi, mdpi, xhdpi, xxhdpi, xxxhdpi) .

-5. Scroll within the app is activated.
+- Scroll within the app is activated.

 Please find below the screenshots of the active app (as well as the gif file):